On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions: Further discussions

 \subsection{Limitation: time complexity}

-Arguably, one of the reasons for using NCE \citep{GutmannH12} is the efficiency gain in terms of time complexity.
-As each adaptive SGN becomes complex due to the training of the generator, it would likely require growing amount of time.
-In fact, compared with vanilla SGN, the running time of adaptive SGN models has increased more than tenfold.
+Arguably, one of the reasons for using NCE \cite{GutmannH12} is the efficiency gain in terms of time complexity.
+As each adaptive SGN becomes complex due to the training of the generator, it would likely require a growing amount of time.
+In fact, compared to vanilla SGN, the running time of adaptive SGN models has increased more than tenfold.

-However, word embeddings, or even other embeddings, are usually pre-trained for downstream tasks.
-Thus the computation is a one-off cost.
+However, it is important to note that word embeddings, or even other embeddings, are usually pre-trained for downstream tasks.
+Thus, the computation is a one-off cost.
 Moreover, there are many specific tricks that can accelerate the training of GAN.
-In addition to the way mentioned in Section 4.6.2, one can see \cite{BoseLC18} and \cite{BudhkarVHR19} for more suggestions.
+In addition to the way mentioned in Section~\ref{sec:432}, one can see \cite{BoseLC18} and \cite{BudhkarVHR19} for more suggestions.